Getting More for Less: Frequent Low-cost Seismic Monitoring Solutions for Offshore Fields

 About the Course

-SEG Honorary Lecturer Series.
+2017 SEG Distinguished Lecturer.
 Time-lapse seismic reservoir surveillance is a proven technology for offshore environments.
 In the past two decades, we have seen this technology move from novel to necessary and enable us to monitor injection wells, water influx, compaction, undrained fault blocks, and bypassed reserves.
 Value is generated by influencing the management of our field operations and optimizing wells to reduce cost, accelerate production, and increase ultimate recovery.

 Significant advances in technology are improving the quality of our data.
 Errors in acquisition repeats are nearly eliminated using permanently installed systems or dedicated ocean- bottom nodes.
 We now routinely obtain surveys with such a high signal-to-noise ratio that we can observe production-induced changes in the reservoir after months instead of years.
 This creates a demand for frequent seismic monitoring to better understand the dynamic behavior of our fields.
 Increasing the frequency of seismic monitoring will have a proportionate cost implication, and a challenge is how to design a monitoring program that maximizes the overall benefit to the field.